 0. The PNI-NPN user is subscribed to the PLMN by demand of PNI-NPN owner by means that are out of 3GPP scope.
 A USIM is provisioned with credential for this PLMN.

-1. PNI-NPN owner creates corresponding credential for the UE via PNI-NPN provisioning platform and combines the credential with the S-NSSAI for the PNI-NPN.
+1. PNI-NPN owner creates corresponding credential for the UE via PNI-NPN provisioning platform and combines the credential with the S-NSSAI/DNN for the PNI-NPN.

 2. PNI-NPN provisioning platform may store the credential locally or send the credential to UDM for storage.
 If the credential is sent to UDM, it is stored as part of UE subscription data.
+The UDM sets “NPN credential changed” indication associated with corresponding S-NSSAI/DNN for the UE.
+If the credential is stored in PNI-NPN provisioning platform, the UDM sets “NPN credential changed” indication associated with corresponding S-NSSAI/DNN for the UE when the PNI-NPN provisioning platform notifies UDM that the credential for S-NSSAI/DNN has changed.

 3. The user inserts USIM in the UE and switches on the UE.